openstack/python-novaclient/README.rst

                             List all the snapshots.
         volume-snapshot-show
                             Show details about a snapshot.
+        volume-type-create  Create a new volume type.
+        volume-type-delete  Delete a specific flavor
-        x509-create-cert    Create x509 cert for a user in tenant x509-get-root-cert  Fetches the x509 root cert.
+        volume-type-list    Print a list of available 'volume types'. x509-create-cert    Create x509 cert for a user in tenant x509-get-root-cert  Fetches the x509 root cert.
+        bash-completion     Prints all of the commands and options to stdout so that the
+        help                Display help about this program or one of its subcommands.

     Optional arguments:
       --debug               Print debugging output